ckipp01/tooling-talks/process.md

 2. Leading up to the talk an avatar will be created of the interview similar to that of the one I use for [myself](https://avatars.githubusercontent.com/u/13974112?v=4).
-This is mainly so that a nice unified OBS screen can be created and for content leading up to the talk.
+This is mainly so that a nice unified look can be applied for everything.

-3. The interview itself will be streamed [here on Twitch](https://www.twitch.tv/ckipp) which will easily allow for anyone to easily watch and comment.
-There will be moderators to ensure there is no harassment or anything of that nature during the interview.
-The way this will work is that we'll do a call together, and then I will stream both of us embedded in an OBS scene.
-If need be we can practice this ahead of time if there is any uncertainty.
+3. The interview itself will be conducted via [squadcast](https://squadcast.fm/), which is (browser based) tool that ensure your audio is first recorded locally and then stored rather than streamed to a tool like Zoom and then captured.

-4. After the stream the full video will then be uploaded to YouTube for those that may have missed the actual stream.
+4. After the stream the recordings will be edited and put up to be distributed to all your favorite podcast platforms!

-## The format of the talk

-The format will be that of one similar to a podcast.
-The conversation will be quite informal, and also allow for some questions from those that are watching if they fit into the context of what is being spoken about.
-The questions won't be that surprising as they'll be mostly prepared ahead of time and approved by the individual being interviewed.
-A length to shoot for will be around the one hour mark however this may vary slightly depending on how the interview is going.